DataBooster/DbWebApi/README.md

     config.RegisterDbWebApi(supportJsonp: false);
 ```
 ###### IE option
-A third option is to change IE setting if neither of above options is applicable to your situation.
+The third option is to change IE setting if neither of above options is applicable to your situation.
 For intranet scenarios, browsers settings can be managed by your system administrator centralizedly.
 ![](https://github.com/DataBooster/DbWebApi/blob/master/Doc/Images/ie9-cors.png)